namusale/Road_Traffic_Incidents/README.md

 **Key Findings**

-High volumes incidents on 30mph roads compared to other roads.
+A high proportion of recorded road traffic incidents occurred on 30mph roads compared with roads of higher speed limits.

-Severity of incidents on 30mph were slight.
+Incidents on 30mph roads were predominantly of slight severity.

-These incidents happened in good light and weather conditions.
+Most incidents occurred under good lighting and weather conditions, suggesting factors beyond poor visibility or adverse weather.

-Incidents were prevalent in single carriageway.
+Single carriageway roads accounted for a large share of incidents.

-Single carriageway junctions were prone to incidents in particular T and staggered junctions.
+Junctions on single carriageway roads—particularly T-junctions and staggered junctions—were associated with higher incident counts.

-Considerable volume of incidents also happened away from junctions too
+A substantial number of incidents also occurred away from junctions, indicating dispersed risk across the road network.

 **🔮 Future Work**

-Extended Analysis: Include additional factors such as vehicle types and driver demographics.
+Extended Analysis: Incorporate additional factors such as vehicle types and driver demographics.

-Dashboard Development: Create an interactive dashboard for real-time data exploration.
+Visualisation: Develop an interactive dashboard for exploratory analysis and communication of findings.